 The magic box in the expense management system does the analytics, and pretty soon you can be looking at the dashboard and discovering where the procurement spend is actually going.
 That leads to a situation where you can begin to control the spend, for example by exploiting our prepaid company cards, With the Soldo expense management system, these can be loaded with the rules and limits you want in place, customised for each employee.

 At last, a meaningful degree of control.
 And the same procurement analytics dashboard will demonstrate how well your control measures are working, giving you comparisons over selected periods and for different projects or categories of spend.

 Big data may be something of a buzz phrase.
 But analytics are a vital tool for a business of any size, to keep control over spending and stop expenses eating away at profits.

-For further information, please visit us here.
+For further information, visit our homepage here.